julbod/QAQC_wx_data/README.md

 ### PP_Tipper:
 1. Is the outlier removal threshold too harsh (12 mm)?
 Record atmospheric rivers in November 2021 (around 13-15th) was ~120mm/24hr in places near Vancouver/Abbotsford, equivalent to 5mm every hour for 24 hours.
 Accepting this fluctuates on an hourly basis, I doubled this value, but it appears to still be cutting off some data that may be accurate (e.g. Ape Lake 2017-18).

+### PC Tipper:
+None.
+Cumsum is recalculated from the qaqced PP_Tipper data.
+Flag number is set to 0 throughout since no qaqc is applied to the cumsum.
+Any differences observed between the "clean" and "qaqc" PC_Tipper data is from the qaqc applied to the PP_Tipper.